A New Access Control Scheme for Facebook-style Social Networks: Example Policies

 Since the public information and their relationships are extracted from external sources, complicated relationship paths in $\PG$ as shown in this example give rise to more meaningful and expressive access control policies.

-\emph{Scenario 3.} In the third scenario in Sect.\ref{sec:intro}, Charlie only allows his friends who work in the rival company of his employer to view his photo.
+\textbf{Scenario 3.} In the third scenario in Section\ref{sec:intro}, Charlie only allows his friends who work in the rival company of his employer to view his photo.
 The policy is formally defined as below:

 Different from policies in the previous scenarios, this one requires that the owner and the requester are linked through information in both $\UG$ and $\PG$.
 More precisely, the sub-formula $\up\ppath{\rt{rival}}\pu$ regulates that the qualified requester need to work for Company B's rival, i.e., Company A; and the sub-formula $\upath{\rt{friend}}$ filters out the requester who is not a friend of Charlie.
 We use a conjunction symbol to combine these two parts.
-In Fig.~\ref{fig:model}, only Alice is qualified as she is a friend of Charlie and she works for Company A.
+In Figure~\ref{fig:model}, only Alice is qualified as she is a friend of Charlie and she works for Company A.

+\textbf{Scenario 4.} In the fourth scenario, suppose that Bob wants to organize another fundraising event, and he wants to invite people who used to participate in the same charities as him and their friends to attend the event.
+The policy formula is specified as below:

+In Figure~\ref{fig:model}, Alice is invited to participate this event since she is linked with Bob through a charity (UNICEF).
+Moreover, Frank, Gabriele and Charlie can also receive the invitation due to their friendships with Alice.
+Here, the path that links Frank (as well as Gabriele and Charlie) and Bob is composed by both public information and users in the social network model.